haacked/haacked.com/_posts/2016/2016-05-11-billion-downloads.markdown

 I love that the post calls out the original name for NuGet, aka NuPack.
 I loved the original name and there was a lot of upset feelings about the change at the time, but the experience taught me an important lesson about naming.
 Not only is it hard, there will always be a lot of people who will immediately hate whatever name you choose.
 It takes time for people to adjust to _any_ name.
 Unless the name is truly terrible like Qwikster.
 What was that about?

 At the time, every name we chose felt wrong, but over time, the name and the identity of the product start to mesh together and now, I can't imagine any other name other than NuGet.
-Expect for HaackGet.
+Except for HaackGet.
 I would have totally been all over that.

 Just recently I cleaned out some long neglected DropBox folders and found an old PowerPoint presentation about a design change to the license acceptance flow for packages.
 Yes, license acceptance sounds like boring stuff but it's the only remnant I have from the design process back in the day and it's more interesting than you think if you're a licensing nerd like me.